n0m4official/C3NT1P3D3/CONTRIBUTING.md

 Thank you for helping make C3NT1P3D3 better!

+#### C3NT1P3D3 is maintained by a single developer.
+While all requests will be handled responsibly, response times may vary depending on the maintainer’s availability.

 ---

 **Remember:** All contributions must comply with legal and ethical standards for security research.